Joaquín Atanasio Pignatelli de Aragón y Moncayo: Career

 Pignatelli served as Ambassador in Turin from 1754 to 1758, in London from 1760 to 1762 and in Paris from 1763 to 1773.
 His stay in London was very difficult during the Seven Years' War.

-During his embassy in France, he led the Spanish adhesion to the third Pacte de Famille and built a solid friendship with Étienne François, duc de Choiseul, Prime Minister of King Louis XV of France, who saw in Fuentes a "spirit suitable for business", of "broad genius", as well as a "very honest man and attached to our system."
-The Count was also a close friend of Jerónimo Grimaldi, although they ended up more distanced around 1775.
+During his embassy in France, he led the Spanish entry into the third Pacte de Famille and built a solid friendship with Étienne François, duc de Choiseul, Prime Minister of King Louis XV of France, who saw in Fuentes a "spirit suitable for business", of "broad genius", as well as a "very honest man and attached to our system."
+The Count was also a close friend of Jerónimo Grimaldi, although became more distant around 1775.

 After the fall of Choiseul in December 1770, Fuentes refused to pay respect to Madame du Barry, the new favorite of the French monarch and a former prostitute.
 This led to his forced departure from France in December 1772, being replaced by the Count of Aranda.

-Back in Spain, he refused to exercise the presidency of the Council of Castile after the departure of Aranda, dedicating himself fully to his work as president of the Council of Orders (Consejo de Órdenes), which he had since 1768.
+Back in Spain, he refused to exercise the presidency of the Council of Castile after the departure of Aranda, dedicating himself fully to his work as president of the Council of Orders (Consejo de Órdenes), a position he had held since 1768.
 Likewise, since 1763, he was a member of the State Council.

 He was a Knight in the Spanish Order of the Golden Fleece (1761) and the French Order of the Holy Spirit (1768).